Appraisal Waiver - Good or Bad?

 Due to these deficiencies, you can imagine a scenario where your property is priced too high by the system assessing it.
 If that happens, you could run into snags when it's time to list it for sale.
 You might not be able to get what you paid for it, and you'll have no recourse against your lender when the money starts adding up.

 Can I Still Get An Appraisal If The Sale Qualifies For An Appraisal Waiver?

 Yes, in fact - we recommend it.
 Buying a property without an independent appraisal is risky.
 Just because the homes in neighboring communities value at a similar price range, doesn’t mean your home value is the same.
 Buying or refinancing a house is a big decision with big consequences.
-You want to know without a doubt that you're receiving a fair deal, and working with a licensed appraiser is the safest way to go.
+You want to know without a doubt that you're receiving a fair deal.

 What's The Bottom Line?